 The Company's financial assets include cash and cash equivalents, short-term investments, insurance and other receivables, HTM investments, AFS investments and investments at FVPL.
-The Company's financial liabilities include insurance payables and accounts and other payables (excluding deferred output VAT and payable to government agencies).
+The Company's financial liabilities include insurance payables and accounts and other payables (excluding payable to government agencies and deferred output VAT).